elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/interoperable-data/topics/3-vocabularies-and-ontologies.md

   1:
     outcome: Understand what ontologies and vocabularies are, explain the difference between the two and describe their purpose
   2:
-    outcome: Understand how ontologies help to organise metadata and what part they play in making metadata schemas more
+    outcome: Understand how ontologies help to organise metadata and what part they play in making metadata schemas more meaningful
   3:
     outcome: Understand/analyse the use of ontologies in a repository
   4: